 Twenty-four-year-old Fan Shixu created a “cats vs. dogs” group on Friday — but while the group drew lots of discussion initially, the conversation gradually died down over the weekend.
 Fan told Sixth Tone he believes many people join curse groups for fun, and to feel they’ve participated in what could be a fleeting fad.

 “As a virtual world, the internet has fewer limitations than reality,” Fan said.
-“Insulting or cursing others is, in essence, a way to blow off steam — of putting our disguises aside and giving free reign to our bad nature.”
+“Insulting or cursing others is, in essence, a way to blow off steam — of putting our disguises aside and giving free rein to our bad nature.”

 Editor: David Paulk.